Guderian2nd/TrueHistoryAI/AI Rules.md

 IF NeedCity is High THEN NeedPioneer is VeryHigh

-IF RemainingGold is RemainGoldLow THEN NeedPioneer is VeryLow
+IF RemainingGold is RemainGoldVeryLow OR RemainingGold is RemainGoldLow THEN NeedPioneer is Low

-IF RemainingLabor is RemainLaborLow THEN NeedPioneer is VeryLow
+IF RemainingGold is RemainGoldMedium THEN NeedPioneer is Medium

-If NeedCity is High THEN BuildCityCenter is High
+IF RemainingGold is RemainGoldHigh OR RemainingGold is RemainGoldVeryHigh THEN NeedPioneer is High

-If NeedCity is Low THEN BuildCityCenter is Low
+IF RemainingLabor is RemainLaborVeryLow OR RemainingLabor is RemainLaborLow THEN NeedPioneer is Low

-If NeedPioneer is High THEN BuildPioneer is High
+IF RemainingLabor is RemainLaborMedium THEN NeedPioneer is Medium

-If NeedPioneer is Low THEN BuildPioneer is Low
+IF RemainingLabor is RemainLaborHigh OR RemainingLabor is RemainLaborVeryHigh THEN NeedPioneer is High

----

-IF EnemyFightingUnitNum is FightingUnitNumHigh THEN BuildMilitaryBuilding is High
+IF AllMyUnitEnemDist is EnemDistLow THEN NeedMilitaryBuilding is High

-IF EnemyFightingUnitNum is FightingUnitNumMedium THEN BuildMilitaryBuilding is Medium
+IF AllMyUnitEnemDist is EnemDistHigh THEN NeedMilitaryBuilding is Low

-IF EnemyFightingUnitNum is FightingUnitNumLow THEN BuildMilitaryBuilding is Low
+IF RemainingGold is RemainGoldVeryLow OR RemainingGold is RemainGoldLow THEN NeedMilitaryBuilding is Low

+IF RemainingGold is RemainGoldMedium THEN NeedMilitaryBuilding is Medium

-IF AllMyUnitEnemDist is EnemDistLow THEN BuildMilitaryBuilding is High
+IF RemainingGold is RemainGoldHigh OR RemainingGold is RemainGoldVeryHigh THEN NeedMilitaryBuilding is High

-IF AllMyUnitEnemDist is EnemDistHigh THEN BuildMilitaryBuilding is Low
+IF RemainingLabor is RemainLaborVeryLow OR RemainingLabor is RemainLaborLow THEN NeedMilitaryBuilding is Low

-IF RemainingGold is RemainGoldLow THEN BuildMilitaryBuilding is VeryLow
+IF RemainingLabor is RemainLaborMedium THEN NeedMilitaryBuilding is Medium

-IF RemainingLabor is RemainLaborLow THEN BuildMilitaryBuilding is VeryLow
+IF RemainingLabor is RemainLaborHigh OR RemainingLabor is RemainLaborVeryHigh THEN NeedMilitaryBuilding is High

----

 IF DeltaHappyGoal is DeltaHappyGoalHigh THEN SetEconInvesttoFull is VeryHigh